 Teeth in a day and tooth in a day are more colloquial terms relating to a variety of procedures (including dental implants) that can be done in a single day.
 That means no marathon sessions stuck in the periodontist’s chair; one visit is all you’ll need.
-If you’re interred in dental implants Hamilton done in a single day, please reach out to OMG Perio – we’d be happy to restore your healthy, confident, radiant smile, all in a single day.
+These aren’t different types of dental implants, but instead procedures that don’t require much time to complete.
+If you’re interested in dental implants Hamilton done in a single day, please reach out to OMG Perio – we’d be happy to restore your healthy, confident, radiant smile, all in a single day.

 What is the cost of dental implants in Ontario?
 What is the cost of a single tooth implant?
 How about the full dental implant cost?
 Everything you need to know about dental implant cost in Hamilton

 Dental implant prices vary depending on a number of factors.
 The typical cost of dental implants in Ontario (and more specifically the usual dental implant cost in Hamilton) is going to be between a two thousand to several thousand dollars.

 Costs for your dental implants will depend on a few separate factors, including the number of implants needed, the type of restoration used, any additional procedures required, and geographical location.
 You will always receive detailed information regarding the cost of your procedure well in advance of your dental implants.